 "Fortunately, treatment is safe, simple, and relatively inexpensive."

 With appropriate diagnosis and treatment, the prognosis is good for full recovery from hookworm infection.
 In rare cases, kittens or debilitated cats might require a blood transfusion because of severe anemia.
 These patients have a poorer prognosis and extensive treatments are usually necessary.

 Prevention of hookworm infection should include the following measures:

-- Prompt treatment for worms should be given when any parasites are detected; periodic routine deworming may be appropriate for cats at high risk for re-infection.
+• Prompt treatment for worms should be given when any parasites are detected; periodic routine deworming may be appropriate for cats at risk for re-infection.

-- Strict hygiene is especially important for children.
+• Strict hygiene is especially important for children.
 Do not allow children to play in potentially contaminated environments.
-Be mindful of the risk posed by public parks and non-covered sandboxes.
+Be mindful of the risk posed by public parks and sandboxes.
 Sandboxes that have fitted covers are popular and help to prevent infection of children with intestinal parasites.

-- Control of rodents is important since they may play a role in transmission of hookworms to cats.
+• Control of rodents is important since they may play a role in the transmission of hookworms to cats.

-- Stool should be removed from litter boxes daily, if possible.
-Always wash hands after handling fecal material.
+• Stools should be removed from litter boxes daily.
+Always wash your hands after handling fecal material.

 Can hookworms be transmitted to humans?

 Feline hookworms do not infect humans internally.
 However, the tiny larvae can burrow into human skin, causing a disease called cutaneous larval migrans.
-Also known as "ground itch", this skin infection does not lead to maturation of the larvae.
+Also known as ‘ground itch’, this skin infection does not lead to the maturation of the larvae.
 Because contact of human skin with moist, larvae-infected soil is required, infection rarely occurs when good hygiene is practiced.